1st1/cpython-mirror/Doc/library/inspect.rst

 .. function:: getcoroutinestate(coroutine)

    Get current state of a coroutine object.
+The function is intended to be used with coroutine objects created by :keyword:`async def` functions, but will accept any coroutine-like object that has ``cr_running`` and ``cr_frame`` attributes.

    Possible states are:
     * CORO_CREATED: Waiting to start execution.